RikkieBobby/Project3_Disney_Trivia/README.md

 All of the above tests were completed in my local terminal and also in the Heroku terminal.

-The README.md was passed through Grammarly and all links were checked before final submission
+The README.md was passed through Grammarly and all links were checked before the final submission

 ## Libraries and Technologies Used